SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ## React Client Application Routes

 - Route `/thesis`: main page with the list of thesis.
 Different views for students and teachers
+- Route `/proposal`: page with the Form to create a new thesis proposal or edit an old one
 - Route `/login`: to perform login
 - Route `*`: for non existing pages